tomcrick/IrreproducibleTopTips/ITT.md

         Proof: Cuius rei demonstrationem mirabilem sane
         detexi hanc marginis exiguitas non caperet

-To ensure the true irreproducibility of this proof we have deposited the virtual machine with a service dedicated to ensuring irreproducibility, [/dev/null as a service](http://devnull-as-a-service.com/).
+To ensure the true irreproducibility of this proof we understand the authors of the paper have deposited the virtual machine with a service dedicated to ensuring irreproducibility, [/dev/null as a service](http://devnull-as-a-service.com/).

-We conclude with the following slogan:
+The authors conclude their paper with the following statement, which we believe sums up the benefits of truly irreproducible research:

 > *After Publishing Research, Irreproducibility Lets False Observations
 > Obtain Longevity!*

+At the Software Sustainability Institute, particularly given the current state of research today, we recommend that all researchers read the paper if they wish to undertake irreproducible research.